CrystalRaze/TS_Cypress_Cucumber_Docker/README.md

 # Short description

-This template inludes the combination of `Cypress` and `Cucumber` test automation frameworks.
+This template inludes the combination of `Cypress` and `Cucumber` test automation frameworks, and `Docker` for tests runs.
 It includes several examples of `API` and `E2E` tests.
-All the test running results (`.json` files) are located in `./jsonlogs`.
 As well, it uses `multiple-cucumber-html-reporter` to generate a specific test-report.
-All the additional files such as `screenshots` and `videos` are located in related folders.

 # Technologies

 This template was created with the following thechnologies:

 - Cypress: ^10.10.0
-- ESBuild: ^0.15.10
 - Cypress-cucumber-preprocessor: ^13.0.2
 - Cypress-esbuild-preprocessor: ^2.1.5
 - Multiple-cucumber-html-reporter: ^3.0.1
+- Docker ^20.10.20

 # Installation

 ## Pre-conditions

-**NodeJS** must be installed on your operating system.
+1. **NodeJS**.
+It must be installed on your operating system.
    Run the following commands to check your versions of packages:

 ```
 node -v (should be ^17.1.0)